 3 And Abram fell on his face: and God talked with him, saying, 4 As for me, behold, my covenant is with thee, and thou shalt be a father of many nations.
 5 Neither shall thy name any more be called Abram, but thy name shall be Abraham; for a father of many nations have I made thee.
 6 And I will make thee exceeding fruitful, and I will make nations of thee, and kings shall come out of thee.
 7 And I will establish my covenant between me and thee and thy seed after thee in their generations for an everlasting covenant, to be a God unto thee, and to thy seed after thee.
 8 And I will give unto thee, and to thy seed after thee, the land wherein thou art a stranger, all the land of Canaan, for an everlasting possession; and I will be their God.

 There are some important things to take note of.
-First, God made this covenant with Abraham, meaning it was a promise to him specifically.
-Then He said He would also establish this covenant with the descendants of Abraham forever.
+First, God made this covenant with Abraham, meaning it was a promise made specifically to him.
+Then He said He would establish this covenant with Abraham’s descendants throughout their generations forever.

-Another thing we should take note of is that God said the land would be given not just to Abraham’s seed but to Abraham himself.
-God also told him that it would be an eternal possession for him and his seed.
-But Abraham died before the land became theirs.
+Another thing we should take note of is that God said the land would be given not just to Abraham’s seed, but to Abraham himself.
+God also told him that it would be an everlasting possession for both him and his seed.
+Yet Abraham died before the land became theirs.

-This tells us that God intends to raise the dead.
-Because if Abraham is dead, he cannot take possession of it.
-We also see that not only does God plan to raise the dead, but He also says Abraham will have it forever.
-This tells us that He is offering eternal life.
+This is a major clue that God intends to raise the dead.
+If Abraham is dead, he cannot take possession of the land.
+We also see that God not only plans to raise the dead, but that Abraham himself will possess the land forever.
+This gives us another clue that God intends to give eternal life.

-So, in this covenant with Abraham, God was offering not just the land, but resurrection from the dead and eternal life.
-He didn’t say it in those exact words, but that is what it would take to fulfill His promise to the letter.
+So, in this covenant with Abraham, God was promising not just the land, but also resurrection from the dead and eternal life.
+He didn’t state it in those exact words, but that is what it would take to fulfill His promise.

 Hebrews 11:17-19